 A break-in is an unauthorized entry by force.
 Break-ins occur in even the safest areas and in most cases, unoccupied buildings are the main target.
 Doors are the #1 point of entry for thieves because of the ease of getting in and out quickly.

 In a period of one year, the nation’s 84,000 public schools have experienced 99,000 break-ins.
-The impact of these acts not only cost the school in repairs they also have an effect on the community.
-The increase of break-ins in U.S schools has motivated administrators to make school safety a top priority.
+The impact of these acts not only costs the school in repairs they also have an effect on the community.
+The increase in break-ins in U.S schools has motivated administrators to make school safety a top priority.

-- Professional: Intruders are skilled in the art of trespassing and enter areas containing expensive equipment that can be sold.
+- Professional: Intruders are skilled in the art of trespassing and entering areas containing expensive equipment that can be sold.
 Generally leaving without damage.

-- Vicious: Trespasser causes substantial damage and usually destroy valuables rather than steal them
+- Vicious: Trespasser causes substantial damage and usually destroys valuables rather than steals them.

-- Annoyance: Culprit is normally a youth breaking in for the thrill rather than to cause any type of destruction.
+- Annoyance: The culprit is normally a youth breaking in for the thrill rather than to cause any type of destruction.

 While protecting your doors is vital to your building's protection, there are additional measures you can implement to support your door security.
 This guide addresses security tips for businesses and places of education.

-A well-lit area will make it easy to spot someone who is attempting to vandalize or break-in your building.
+A well-lit area will make it easy to spot someone who is attempting to vandalize or break into your building.
 A well-lit area will increase the chances of a witness.

 Make sure your staff knows to report broken or damaged security equipment.
 Broken latches or locks should be reported promptly and replaced immediately.
 Any unsecured access point leaves you in danger of a crime.

-Be sure all doors are mounted in a good frame and have Security Latch® bars properly installed.
+Be sure all doors are mounted in a good frame and have Security Latch™ bars properly installed.
 Having Security Latches on all panic doors will prevent unauthorized access to your facility by acting as a physical barrier.
-Focus on passageways where valuable items are stored, reinforcing door hardware makes pulling or pushing a locked door difficult for burglars.
+Focus on passageways where valuable items are stored; reinforcing door hardware makes pulling or pushing a locked door difficult for burglars.

-Installing Security Latch™ bars in your facility and following these tips you should feel confident in your efforts to defend your building.
+By installing Security Latch™ Door Bars in your facility and following these tips, you should feel confident in your efforts to defend your building.